Why do you like testing?

 It surely is.
 Software testing is about looking at a product from different angles, with different perspectives and testing it with different expectations.
 It is not easy to develop the right mindset and to test the product with different aspects.

 #2.
 Do you like Software testing because it is satisfactory?

 It is very true.
-By testing the software and finding and tracking the bugs and by suggesting improvement ideas, you are contributing towards the betterment of product, it surely is the most satisfactory job.
+By testing the software, finding and tracking the bugs and also through suggestions of improvement ideas, you are contributing towards the betterment of product, it surely is the most satisfactory job.

 #3.
 Software testing is complex:

 Don’t you believe it?
 Do you think, understanding product and testing the same while considering different factors like functionality, performance, security, GUI and many others, is an easy task?
 Along with that, nowadays, it has become more complex due to mobile applications.

 To cover the vast range of devices available and to check the application’s behavior in terms of response time and usability is a big challenge.

 As software testing starts with understanding requirements and continues with documents preparation like test plan, test strategy, test cases, execution of test cases, preparation of test reports and test summary, a cycle of process is followed and it makes the task (=testing) more fruitful.